Lupe Serrano: Personal life

 In 1957, Serrano married composer Kenneth Schermerhorn, who was musical director for the American Ballet Theatre and later worked with the New Jersey Symphony.
 She was naturalized as an American citizen in August 1961.

 After their first child, Erica, was born in 1963, Serrano returned to work at ABT, commuting daily from their home in New Jersey.
 A 1965 review in The New York Times praised Serrano's musicality in performing the lead in Giselle, noting that her husband Schermerhorn was conducting, "ready with rallentandos when they were needed for expansive lifts and with accelerandos when fleet footwork was involved."

 She took a year off after giving birth to their second daughter, Veronica, in 1967.
-They moved as a family to Wisconsin, after Schermerhorn accepted a job with the Milwaukee Symphony Orchestra.
+They moved as a family to Wisconsin, after Schermerhorn became the Music Director of the Milwaukee Symphony Orchestra.
 Serrano and Schermerhorn divorced around the same time she retired as a performer.
 When Serrano started teaching at the Pennsylvania Ballet School, both her daughters took classes there.
 Her daughter Veronica Lynn later became a soloist with the ABT.

 In her final decades, Serrano lived in Long Island, New York.
 She died on January 16, 2023, in Syosset, New York, of complications from Alzheimer's disease.